-Following are the instruments that can be traded as CFD at FXTM.
+The following are the instruments that can be traded as CFDs at FXTM.

 Compared to other regulated CFD brokers in the UK, the number of available forex pairs is impressive.
 The number of commodities and indices is comparatively lower than most of the peers.
 Cryptocurrency CFDs and soft commodities CFDs are not available to trade at FXTM.

 Yes, FXTM is an FCA-regulated CFD broker and can be considered safe for clients in the UK.
 There are multiple account types with different fee structures to suit the trading styles of different types of traders.

 It offers excellent customer support service but the trading and non-trading fees are slightly higher than peers.
 Clients who wish to trade with an ECN broker that is well-regulated under FCA can choose to trade with FXTM in the UK.